Introduction

 NOTE: We rarely use Locally administered addresses in Ethernet networks.
 These days Ethernet Equipment Manufacturers assign each piece of Ethernet equipment its own unique 48 -bit Ethernet address during manufacturing.
 As I discuss in another blog post, these addresses are globally administered.

-How We Transmit Data within the Destination Address
+How We Transmit the Contents of the Destination Address

 As I mentioned earlier, the Destination Address field consist of 6-bytes or 48-bits.
 To show the transmission order (along with the rest of the Ethernet frame), it is best to show an example.